 Check with your local hobby shop first, then ads in locally available model magazines.
-While most hobby shops can order from Walthers, Caboose Hobbies or other distributors, modelling cane, shire, plantation and industrial railways (of any country, and in any gauge or scale) is a niche interest and you'll probably need to source at least some of your requirements from specialty manufacturers and suppliers.
+While most hobby shops can order from Walthers, Bachmann or other distributors, modelling cane, shire, plantation and industrial railways (of any country, and in any gauge or scale) is a niche interest and you'll probably need to source at least some of your requirements from specialty manufacturers and suppliers.

 Disclaimer: Inclusion in this list does not necessarily imply endorsement of the linked site or of products, etc., featured on the site.
 CaneSIG is a private, non-commercial web site.
 Manufacturer and supplier information is provided as a service to the hobby and does not imply endorsement or promotion.
 Suppliers of other hobby materials suitable for modelling cane railways should contact the coordinator for inclusion.

 Information received from commercial sources was assumed to be correct at time of original posting (c2016), which is not the date the page was last updated.
 Please contact the Coordinator regarding any errors or changes.

 Finally, while I have personally dealt with most of the suppliers listed here at some time, I cannot be responsible for their reliability/availability now or in the future.
 Likewise, if a potential provider isn't listed here it's simply a business that I've not dealt with (or couldn't ensure contact details), not a negative statement.
 Businesses are listed in alphabetic order.

 CaneSIG is a free resource for modellers of the world's sugar cane railways.
 Please contact the Coordinator if you have resources that you would like to share.

 Materials have been provided by modellers and enthusiasts for the personal use of other modellers only.
 Please do not abuse this privilege; contact the copyright holders for any other use.

 Greg Stephenson's 2011 list of model types and suppliers/sources for modelling Queensland cane locomotives is #34 in the